EDS 296: Part 4.1

 We’ve built some really cool apps so far, but they all have a pretty standard and similar appearance.
 In this section, we’ll explore two packages for creating custom themes for your apps.

-Learning Objectives - Themeing/Styling Apps
+Learning Objectives - Theming/Styling Apps

 By the end of this section, you should be equipped with: